Cherukuri-Thanu/HashSafe-Insight/README.md

 ## How to Use
 1. Clone this repository.
-2. Run the script with a file containing passwords, one per line: `python password_checker.py passwords.txt`.
+2. Run the script with a file containing passwords, one per line: `python check_my_password.py input_passwords.txt`.

 ## Requirements
 - Python 3.x